octobercms/docs/3.x/extend/lists/filter-widgets.md

+---
+subtitle: A widget specifically made for use in a filter.
+---
 # Filter Widgets

-With filter widgets you can add new scope types to the backend [filters](../backend/filters.md).
+With filter widgets you can add new scope types to the backend filters.
 They provide features that are common to filtering lists.
 Filter widgets must be registered in the [plugin registration file](../extending.md).

 Filter Widget classes reside inside the **filterwidgets** directory of the plugin directory.
 The inner directory name matches the name of the widget class written in lowercase.
 Widgets can supply assets and partials.
-An example form widget directory structure looks like this:
+An example form widget directory structure looks like this.

 ::: dir
 ├── `filterwidgets`